mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 #### Mapping identities

-The default method to map your data source identities with Microsoft Entra ID is to verify that the email ID of Asana users is the same as the user principal name (UPN) of the users in Microsoft Entra.
+The default method to map your data source identities with Microsoft Entra ID is to verify that the email ID of Asana users is the same as the user principal name (UPN) of the users in Microsoft Entra ID.
 If the default mapping doesn't work for your organization, you can provide a custom mapping formula.
 For more information, see [Map your non-Azure AD Identities](map-non-aad.md).

 To identify which option is best for your organization:

-1. Choose the **Microsoft Entra ID** option if the email ID of Asana users is the **same** as the UPN in Microsoft Entra ID.
+1. Choose the **Microsoft Entra ID** option if the email ID of Asana users is the *same* as the UPN in Microsoft Entra ID.
-2. Choose the **Non-Microsoft Entra ID** option if the email ID of Asana users is **different** than the users' UPN and email in Microsoft Entra ID.
+2. Choose the **Non-Microsoft Entra ID** option if the email ID of Asana users is *different* than the users' UPN and email in Microsoft Entra ID.

 ### Content